-Many people associate these sweet, doughy treats with Mexico, but they’re actually said to have been first made in Spain by a shepherd looking for something which was easy to cook in a pan over a fire.
-And the name ‘churro’ is meant to come from a breed of sheep called the Navajo Churro, whose horns look very similar to the tasty dessert.
-The fried choux pastry, which is sprinkled with sugar or dipped into melted chocolate, is a staple in the summer months and can be found at festivals and fairgrounds all over Spain.
+Many people associate these sweet, doughy treats with Mexico, but they’re actually said to have been first made in Spain by a shepherd looking for something that was easy to cook in a pan over a fire.
+The name ‘churro’ is meant to come from a breed of sheep called the Navajo Churro, whose horns look a little like the tasty dessert.
+The fried choux pastry, which is sprinkled with sugar or dipped into melted chocolate, is often eaten at breakfast.
+It's also a staple in the summer months and can be found at festivals and fairgrounds all over Spain.

 Jamón ibérico, or Iberian ham, is a cured ham from Spain.
 It comes from the Iberico pig, which is considered to be the original pig of Spain – dating all the way back to cavemen times.
 But what makes this ham so special is its unique taste.
 The pigs lead a free-range life and are left to forage for sweet acorns, which in turn gives the meat a rich and creamy taste.
 Then, the meat is cured in salt and left to age for up to three years – much longer than the ham found in your local supermarket aisle.
 And not only is the meat a real delicacy, it’s healthy too - rich in oleic acid which is said to lower cholesterol.

-You might not think that feasting on a bowl of soup on a hot, sunny day is a wise idea.
+You might think feasting on a bowl of soup on a hot, sunny day isn't a wise idea.
 But in Spain, a portion of gazpacho soup is the perfect way to start a meal.
 The secret is that the tomato, cucumber, garlic, olive oil and vinegar concoction is served cold – sometimes with a few ice cubes thrown in, too.
-And all of the ingredients blended together are completely raw, giving it a fresh taste and making it healthier, too.
+And, all of the ingredients blended together are completely raw, giving it a fresh taste and making it healthier, too.

-Much like paella, you’ll never find a set recipe with sangria.
-Everyone has their own variation of the red wine punch, and you’ll find every restaurant experimenting with different spices and fruits.
-And while the drink may be synonymous with Spain, it is enjoyed around the world, with it making its most famous debut at the New York City World Fair in 1964.
-Plus, it can be healthy, with red wine containing small amounts of potassium and iron, and moderate amounts boosting your levels of healthy cholesterol.
-Pack it full of your favourite fruits and you’re pretty much on your way to your five a day, too.
+Much like paella, there are loads of different recipes for sangria.
+Everyone has their own variation of the red-wine punch, and each one experiments with a combination of different spices and fruits.
+And, just like paella, while the drink may be synonymous with Spain, it's been enjoyed around the world for years.
+Even better, while it's probably not at the top of your healthy foods list, pack it full of your favourite fruits and you’re well on your way to getting your five a day.

 It’s no secret that the Spanish consume a huge amount of meat, with dishes filled to the brim with ham, chicken, pork and fish.
-But it doesn’t mean being a vegetarian here is impossible.
-We’ve already mentioned the gazpacho and churros which are veggie-friendly, and there are plenty of other dishes to choose from, too.
-One of our favourites is croquetas, a fried ball which can be filled with everything from spinach and pine nuts, wild mushrooms, or cheese and walnuts.
+But don't worry – veggies won't go hungry.
+We’ve already mentioned the meat-free gazpacho and churros.
+Then there's croquetas, a fried ball filled with everything from spinach and pine nuts to wild mushrooms, or cheese and walnuts.
 Just make sure you avoid croquetas de jamon Serrano, which is filled with meat.

 If you follow a gluten-free diet, you won’t have a problem eating here.
-Most of the food here is naturally gluten-free, containing lots of meat and rice, and it’s really easy to avoid bread and pasta.
-Many restaurants offer dishes recommended by FACE – Federaction de Asociaciones de Celiacos de Espana, the Spanish coeliac association, and you’ll also find aisles dedicated to gluten-free products in supermarkets.
-You can use the phrase sin gluten, which means without gluten in Spanish, to keep an eye out for gluten-friendly food.
+Most Spanish food is naturally gluten-free, containing lots of meat and rice, and it’s really easy to avoid bread and pasta.
+Many restaurants offer dishes recommended by FACE – Federaction de Asociaciones de Celiacos de Espana, the Spanish coeliac association.
+Plus, you’ll also find aisles dedicated to gluten-free products in supermarkets.
+You can use the phrase "sin gluten", meaning 'without gluten' in Spanish, to keep an eye out for gluten-friendly food.
 We’d recommend avoiding gazpacho and meatballs, as bread is often added to these.

 2 pinched saffron threads